mozilla-services/heka/docs/source/config/inputs/stataccum.rst

     Prefix to use for the statsd `numStats` metric.
 Defaults to "statsd".
 - delete_idle_stats (bool):
     Don't emit values for inactive stats instead of sending 0 or in the case of gauges, sending the previous value.
-Defaults to false.
+Defaults to true.

 Example: